General Information |

 If I am in a hallway or the cafeteria and nobody is around, may I take off my mask/face covering?

 NO. If you are in a public space, you need to wear your mask/face covering.
 Someone may come out of a courtroom, an office, the elevators, or otherwise walk up on you unexpectedly.
 You may remove your mask/face covering while eating or drinking in the cafeteria as long as you respect social distancing guidelines.

 Who or what should I bring with me when I come to court?

 You should bring with you

 only items needed for court and only those persons who are required to be present for your case.
 Anyone who is not required to be present in court may be required to wait outside the building.
-There will not be daycare available at the courthouses.
 Please bring your own pens and paper.

 Will there be childcare available at the courthouse?